Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Cohomological stability framework and tools

 \subsection{Twisted coefficient systems}

-First of all, we present the suitable categories to encode \emph{compatible representations} of the mapping class groups originally introduced in \cite[\S5.6.1]{WahlRandal-Williams}.
-We consider the groupoid defined by the smooth, compact, connected, orientable surfaces $S$ with one boundary component along with a parametrized interval in the boundary, and the isotopy classes of diffeomorphisms restricting to the identity on a neighbourhood of the parametrized interval for the morphisms.
+First of all, we present the suitable category $\cM_{2}$ to encode \emph{compatible representations} of the mapping class groups.
+It is equivalent to the one introduced in \cite[\S5.6.1]{WahlRandal-Williams}.
+We refer to \cite[\S3.1]{soulieLMgeneralised} or \cite[\S1.1.2.1.]{PSIIp} for further details of the construction of $\cM_{2}$.
+We consider the groupoid $\mathscr{M}_{2}$ defined by the smooth, compact, connected, orientable surfaces $S$ with one boundary component along with a parametrised interval in the boundary, and the isotopy classes of diffeomorphisms restricting to the identity on a neighbourhood of the parametrised interval for the morphisms.
+The groupoid $\mathscr{M}_{2}$ has a braided monoidal structure $(\natural,b^{\mathscr{M}_{2}}_{-,-})$ induced by the boundary connected sum on half of the marked interval; see \cite[\S5.6.1]{WahlRandal-Williams} for further details.
 We fix a $2$-disc $\bD^{2}$ and a torus with one boundary component that we denote by $\Sigma_{1,1}$.
-Let $\cM_{2}$ be the skeleton of that groupoid defined as the full subgroupoid of the monoidal sums on the objects $\bD^{2}$ and $\Sigma_{1,1}$.
-The groupoid $\cM_{2}$ has a (strict) braided monoidal $\natural$ structure induced by gluing on half of the marked interval; see \cite[\S5.6.1]{WahlRandal-Williams} for further details.
-Let $\U\cM_{2}$ be the category, called the \emph{Quillen's bracket construction} over $\cM_{2}$, with the same objects as $\cM_{2}$ and $\U\cM_{2}(\Sigma_{g,1},\Sigma_{g',1})$ is the set $\textrm{Colim}_{\cM_{2}}[\cM_{2}(-\natural \Sigma_{g,1},\Sigma_{g',1})]$.
-This definition is a particular output of a general construction of \cite{graysonQuillen}; we refer the reader to \cite[\S1.1]{WahlRandal-Williams} if additional details are required.
-As we will see in \S\ref{sec:homological_stability}, this type of category is very useful to deal with homological stability questions.
+Let $\cM_{2}$ be the (skeletal) full subgroupoid of $\mathscr{M}_{2}$ on the monoidal sums on the objects $\bD^{2}$ and $\Sigma_{1,1}$, modulo the identification that $\bD^{2}\natural \Sigma_{1,1}=\Sigma_{1,1}\natural \bD^{2}=\Sigma_{1,1}$.
+In particular, the objects of $\cM_{2}$ are in bijection with $\bN$ and we use the standard notation $\Sigma_{g,1}$ for the object $\Sigma_{1,1}^{\natural g}$, and its associated morphisms are the mapping class groups $\Gamma_{g,1}$.
+For simplicity, we often identify the surface $\Sigma_{g,1}$ with its indexing integer $g$, especially when applying a functor on that object.
+The groupoid $\cM_{2}$ inherits the braided monoidal structure $\natural$, which becomes \emph{strict} over $\cM_{2}$, with $\Sigma_{0,1}=\bD^{2}$ as unit and the braiding $b^{\cM_{2}}_{-,-}$ given by natural automorphisms.